 What Does the Policy Cover?

-Policy coverage or inclusions is the set of conditions which are covered under a health insurance policy.
-The coverage of a health insurance policy may include hospitalization charges, pre and post hospitalization charges, ambulance services, laboratory tests, prescription drugs, organ transplant charges and others.
+Policy coverage or inclusions is the set of conditions that are covered under a health insurance policy.
+The coverage of a health insurance policy may include hospitalization charges, pre and post hospitalization charges, ambulance services, laboratory tests, prescription drugs, organ transplant charges, and others.

 What the Policy Does Not Cover?

 Policy exclusions are the conditions that the policy will not cover.
 Some insurance policies do not cover the treatment of certain diseases in the first year; that only happens after a pre-specified waiting period.
 The exclusions in the policy may differ from one insurer to another, therefore being aware of these exclusions is equally important as that will help you decide which policy to buy.

 The cost of the plan is the monthly or the annual premium you pay to your insurer to keep your health cover active.
 Depending on the type of plan you choose and the amount of coverage you require, the cost can vary.

 When it comes to determining the premium you pay for your health plan, age is a major factor.
 The older you are, the more prone you are to diseases and so the premium cost will be higher.
 Previous medical history and critical diseases also play a role in deciding your health premium.
 If you are healthy with a favorable medical history, your premium tends to be lower.

 How Much Money will you have to Pay for Availing Medical Care?